mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 When I saw there was still a significant workload after our 3PL transition, I came back to the idea of a third employee.
 And then a lightbulb went off: if there wouldn't be enough work in six months, I could just advertise it as a temporary role.

 I posted the job on craigslist and in local Facebook groups.
-Over the course of two weeks, I received 18 applications, interviewed five people, and made one offer, which was accepted.
+Over the course of two weeks, I received 18 applications, interviewed five people, and extended one offer, which the candidate accepted.
 The new employee begins work this week.
-To minimize ramp-up time, the new employee will focus exclusively on building devices rather than splitting his time between production and customer support.

 There has definitely been a change in mood since we decided to bring in a third employee.
 The team doesn't feel the pressure to hurry for the short term.
-Everyone's more relaxed, and we're back to investing in documentation on long-term planning.
+Everyone's more relaxed, and we're back to investing in documentation and long-term planning.

 ## What price maximizes profits?